 March 8 - Establishing and Developing International & Interdisciplinary Research Coalitions

 Faculty and graduate students are invited to this interactive workshop where participants will not only share their experiences with international and interdisciplinary research collaborations, but will learn how to expand, develop, and lead their new network.
 Dr. Michael Radin, Associate Professor of Mathematics, College of Science, who has a passion for research collaboration, will serve as facilitator.

-March 30 - Learning from Love Canal: Environmental History, Policy and Activism in the RIT Classroom & Beyond
+March 30 - Learning from Love Canal and Beyond: Environmental Studies at RIT

 April 5 – Syllabus Design (or Re-design!)
 Workshop

 Enjoy dinner at this active-learning session as instructional designer Michael Starenko discusses the multiple purposes and elements of a course syllabus and explores how to design a syllabus that facilitates both effective teaching and student learning.

 Take a break at the end of the semester to join your colleagues at The Wallace Library to relax and unwind.
 Drop in anytime between 10 am - 1 pm on the 1st floor for FREE coffee/tea and a snack.
 All faculty are welcome.
 Registration is not required.